valtrix/valtrix.github.io/announcements/_posts/2016-05-30-riscv-announce.markdown

  * Support for HTIF based console
  * Support for generic UART
  * Support for STING's focused test development framework
- * Support for C++ based test algorithms/applications in STING
+ * Support for C++ based test algorithms/applications in STING for a number of architectural use-cases
 <br/>
 <br/>